kwrush/superpower/README.md

 # Superpower

-🦸A tiny app for information of superhero and supervillain 🦹, simple and just for fun.
+🦸A tiny app for information of superhero and supervillain, simple and just for fun.

 Bootstapped with [Razzle](https://github.com/jaredpalmer/razzle)

 API is powered by [SuperHeroAPI](https://rapidapi.com/jakash1997/api/superhero-search)

 ## Demo